miv-industries/monorepo-setup/Readme.md

 ```
 5) We are now ready to hit a recursive install for all the apps in the project via `pnpm recursive install`
 6) We should now be set to go as far as pnpm and the project template are concerned
+7) (I lied) You now need to set up your [AWS cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) (yell at boss for credentials or just use your own if you have an [AWS account](https://console.aws.amazon.com/console/home?nc2=h_ct&src=header-signin))